IshwariGosavi/chess-engine/README.md

 # Chess Engine

-A full-stack chess engine built from scratch, featuring a custom AI opponent powered by the Minimax algorithm with Alpha-Beta pruning.
+A full-stack chess engine built from scratch, featuring a custom AI bot powered by the Minimax algorithm with Alpha-Beta pruning.
 Play against the bot or challenge a friend, right in the browser.

 🔗 **Live demo:** https://chess-engine-wwmm.onrender.com